tgeisse/UserDefaultsObservation/README.md

 ### Creating a Class

-To create a class that is UserDefaults backed, import `Foundation`, `UserDefaultsObservation`,   and use the `@ObservableUserDefaults` macro.
+To create a class that is UserDefaults backed, import `Foundation` and `UserDefaultsObservation`.
+Then mark the class with the `@ObservableUserDefaults` macro.
 Define variables as you normally would:

 ```swift
 import Foundation